mythicalbotlist/mythical-api/README.md

 Hello there Mythical User!
 =================

-- This API is for Mythica-Bots!
+- This API is for Mythical Bot List!
 [Found Here](https://mythicalbots.xyz)

 - Post Stats